Evacuation Planning

 • Take your pets with you, but understand that only service animals may be permitted in public shelters.
 Plan how you will care for your pets in an emergency.

-• Call or email the "out-of-state" contact in your emergency contact list.
+• Call or email or text the "out-of-state" contact in your emergency contact list.

 • Tell them where you are going.